Traumatic Brain Injury (TBI): Causes, Symptoms, and Treatment

 TBI is typically diagnosed through a combination of physical examination, imaging tests (such as CT or MRI scans), and neurological assessments.
 Doctors may also ask questions about the individual’s medical history and the circumstances surrounding the injury to better understand the severity of the TBI.

 The treatment for TBI depends on the severity of the injury.
-Mild TBIs typically resolve on their own with rest and time, but individuals may need to avoid certain activities that can exacerbate symptoms.
+Mild TBIs typically resolve independently with rest and time, but individuals may need to avoid certain activities that can exacerbate symptoms.
 Hospitalization and more intensive treatment may be necessary for moderate to severe TBIs.

 Treatment may include: